xinwenfu/GenCyber/SoftwareSecurity/README.md

 ## Hands-on 4: Deploying persistent backdoor
 A backdoor will be moved to the Windows startup folder so that even if Windows restarts, the attacker can still use the backdoor to log into the target computer.
+We will use <a href="https://github.com/xinwenfu/Malware-Analysis/tree/main/MalwareSamples">our backdoor program<a> since Metasploit backdoors are blocked and cannot be used.

 1. The attacker hacks into the target and opens a Meterpreter shell.